Reohna/LinuxAssignment3/instructions.md

 ***If your curl has an error because it's not enabled or not active, make sure to ```sudo systemctl enable nginx``` then ```sudo systemctl start nginx```***

-*The command sudo systemctl enable nginx is used to enable the Nginx web server to start automatically on system boot.
+*The command ```sudo systemctl enable nginx``` is used to enable the Nginx web server to start automatically on system boot.
 When the command is executed with sudo for superuser privileges, it creates symbolic links or units to include Nginx in the list of services that should start during the system's boot process.
 This ensures that Nginx will automatically launch whenever the system is restarted or powered on.*

-*The command sudo systemctl start nginx initiates the Nginx web server, immediately starting its services.
-This is useful for manually launching Nginx without requiring a reboot, ensuring the web server is active and serving content.*
+*The command ```sudo systemctl start nginx``` initiates the Nginx web server, immediately starting its services.

 ### Step 2: Create a directory in /var/www/